aspecto-io/aspecto-demo-services/README.md

 wikipedia-service_1  | |                                                                                                                                  |
 wikipedia-service_1  | ====================================================================================================================================
 ```
-Click the link, and it will take you to live-flows page in aspecto website, where you should see the live traces being created.
+5. Open postman and load the collection `aspecto-demo-services.postman_collection.json` in this repository directory, and send requests.
+Examine the live traces in aspecto website.